A traditional syrup cake full of walnuts and spices

 - 2 1/2 cups (625 ml) all-purpose flour

 - Prepare your syrup by combining all of the ingredients in a small saucepan.
 Bring to a boil and when the sugar has dissolved, reduce heat to medium.
 Allow to cook for approximately 5 minutes and then remove syrup from heat.
 Allow to cool.
+Note: we don’t like this cake overly syrupy, however, if you do, please feel free to increase the quantities for the syrup above.

 - Preheat your oven to 350 degrees Fahrenheit.